rahulunair/ccurl/README.md

 			*-Configurable Curl-*

-CcURL is a simple application that can be used to cURL APIs using a configuration file.
+Ccurl is a simple application that can be used to cURL APIs using a configuration file.
 The configuration file can be used to maintain a set of commonly uses data such as the base url, different set of headers etc. Along with this there are a few niche features of CcURL that would help in testing a REST API.